 Demographic biases

-The primary objective is to investigate potential demographic biases inherent in the deep learning model developed for estimating fetal growth in clinical practice.
-This is achieved by comparing the relative error between fetal weight at scan time (this value is extrapolated from the birth weight using the Marsal growth curve) and estimations from the Hadlock formula and the deep learning model.
+The secondary objective is to investigate whether the deep learning models show any demographic biases when estimating fetal growth in clinical practice.
+This is assessed by comparing the accuracy of the Hadlock formula and the deep learning models against the fetal weight at the time of the scan, which is estimated from the birth weight using the Marsal growth curve.

 Time frame: From enrollment to the birth of the child